 I don’t understand the bigger picture, I don’t know why I got injured at this time, I don’t know what God is doing, I have battled some big questions over these last couple of months and I haven't come to any solid conclusions, other than, the same thing I've been saying since the beginning, keep going.
 No matter what, you’ve got to just keep going.
 So with that in mind, I am continuing my fundraising as though I never got injured.
 And that means I need to raise £1500 in four weeks to hit my minimum target and secure my place in the marathon.
 But why should you give money to someone who can’t even guarantee they can run the marathon?
 Firstly, because your money is going to an incredible cause.
 You have the power to change a child’s life simply by sacrificing a little bit of money.
 Secondly, it will encourage me beyond what I can describe in words.
 We all know someone, love someone or are friends to someone who needs to be told to keep going.
 This isn't just for me or about me, but this is for every person who is going through a difficult time and needs to hear that they can do it, to keep going.

 No amount is too small, every penny donated is helping.
 If you want to donate £20 or more then you can also claim one of my exclusive handmade products, there are a few different options at varying donation levels.
 And of course you can still donate without claiming a reward as well.
-Follow the links below to find out more about the rewards on offer and about where your money is going.

 Thank you all for your ongoing encouragement and support and thank you in advance for your generosity and prayers.